martin-0x029A/matrix-rainstorm/README.md

-# Matrix Rain 🌧
+# Matrix Storm ⛈️

-A Matrix-style rain animation written in C, now packed with enhanced physics effects and fractal lightning.
+A Matrix-style rainstorm animation written in C, now packed with enhanced physics effects and fractal lightning.
 Optimized for WebAssembly (WASM) and powered by SDL2, this project is perfect for creating an engaging background effect on your website.

 ## 🎮 Preview

-Check out the live demo: [Matrix Rain Effect](https://matrix-rain-d7z.pages.dev/matrix_rain)
+Check out the live demo: [Matrix Storm Effect](https://matrix-storm-d7z.pages.dev/)

 ## ✨ Features